HoustonDad/EasyApache4/index.md

     * ```+OBS_PROJECT := Jperkster```
     * ```+OBS_USERNAME := $(shell grep -A5 '[https://api.opensuse.org]' ~/.oscrc | awk -F= '/user=/ {print $$2}')```
     * ```+BUILD_TARGET := home$(OBS_USERNAME):$(OBS_PROJECT):$(GIT_BRANCH)```
+  * The reverted Makefile in most repositories provide a really cool feature, in that if you are building 1 project, but with multiple repositories, simply ensure that the git branch you are working on is named the same.
+    * Since we used the same git branch name as our OBS project name, all of our packages are built into 1 single yum repository.
+Neat!
 * Send initial builds to OBS to make sure everything is a-okay
   * ```make obs```
 * Make any changes you require